mschinis/laravel-settings/README.md

 )
 ```

+Setting up the database table is as easy as 1-2-3.

+1. Publish the migration file to your migrations using `php artisan migrate:publish mschinis/settings`
+2. Run the migration using `php artisan migrate`

+Wait, no 3rd step?
+Yup.
+Tha-Tha-Tha-That's all folks!
+Enjoy using the settings package :)

 ### Usage
 The package only stores the settings at the database, but more setting stores like redis/json file will be added soon.
 The default table is `settings`.
 If you wish to modify the table name, you can do so by publishing the configuration file using `php artisan config:publish mschinis/settings` and changing the table in the published config file.